“Things men have made with wakened hands, and put soft life into

 Generous members of the lutherie community then helped me integrate these decades of music and woodworking, particularly Jeff Elliott, Lynn Dudenbostel, Woodley White, Tom Harper, and John Greven.
 These teachers, along with helpful dealers and players, also exposed me to some of the finest instruments and craftsmanship in existence–an inspiration and challenge every day in the shop.

-Likewise, many fine performers and music educators have been generous with their guidance and encouragement, among them Anne Loewen, James Hill, Peter Luongo, Suz Doyle, Sarah Maisel, and Craig Chee.
+Likewise, many fine performers and music educators have been generous with their guidance and encouragement, among them Anne Loewen, James Hill, Peter Luongo, Suz Doyle, Kimo Hussey, Corey Fujimoto, Arden Fujiwara, Cathy Fink and Marcy Marxer, Philip Griffin, Abe Lagrimas, Jason Arimoto, Daniel Ho, Daniel Ward, Kevin Carroll, Sarah Maisel and Craig Chee, and Steve Einhorn.
 They have opened my eyes to the (sometimes completely unexpected) potential of these instruments.

 I am deeply indebted to my teachers and mentors; some are renowned masters, others less well-known, and a good number wouldn’t think of themselves as teachers at all, but all have been wonderful and influential in my life.